ronin-co/blade/README.md

     // If a part of your app relies on React state that is also reflected in the URL
     // (e.g. this often happens with `?search` text), you can avoid keeping React state
     // by using this option and simply reading the output of `useLocation()`.
+    //
+    // However note that this option is only available on the client.
     immediatelyUpdateQueryParams: true
 });
 ```